Editorial standards

 How we choose what to cover

-Topics are chosen based on what UK dog owners are searching for — destinations, accommodation, gear and travel-mode questions — rather than on what advertisers or affiliate programmes are paying out.
+Topics are chosen based on what UK dog owners are searching for - destinations, accommodation, gear and travel-mode questions - rather than what advertisers or affiliate programmes are paying out.
 We do not accept paid placements, sponsored posts, or guest contributions that influence editorial decisions.

 Where a topic has a commercial angle ("best dog crate", "dog-friendly hotels in Cornwall"), we cover it because the underlying buyer or trip question is real and recurring, not because of revenue potential.
 Where a topic has no commercial angle but is genuinely useful ("Highway Code rules on travelling with a dog", "first-aid for kennel cough"), we cover that too.